 UPDATE `user` set `UserPassword` = MD5('password'), CSPRNG = 0 WHERE `UserID` = 1 LIMIT 1;

-If you’re using PHPMyAdmin, there’s a helpful guide here showing you the steps to take to run the above SQL command here:
+If you’re using PHPMyAdmin, there’s a helpful guide here showing you the steps to take to run the above SQL command by clicking the link below:

 Thanks to @eduardo for writing those up!